Contrastive Attraction and Contrastive Repulsion for Representation Learning: Additional experimental results

+In this part we provide more comparisons with baseline methods.
+For small-scale experiments, we still compare with contrastive learning methods, conventional CL loss, align-uniform loss, and hard negative sampling CL loss.
+For large-scale experiments, we continue to compare with contrastive learning loss on ImageNet-100 and ImagNet-1K with MoCov2 framework, and provide comparisons with SOTAs pretrained with different epochs.

-On CIFAR-10, CIFAR-100 and STL-10, we pre-trained AlexNet encoder in 200 epochs and save linear classification results with learned representations every 10 epochs.
+\textbf{Training efficiency on small-scale datasets:} On CIFAR-10, CIFAR-100 and STL-10, we pretrained AlexNet encoder in 200 epochs and save linear classification results with learned representations every 10 epochs.
 Shown in Figure~\ref{figure:training_efficientcy}, CACR consistently outperforms the other methods in linear classification with the learned representations at the same epoch, indicating a superior learning efficiency of CACR.
-We also compare the computation complexity.
-Table \ref{tab:GPU-time} reports computation complexity to provide quantitative results in terms of positive number K, where we can observe the computation cost of CACR slightly increases as K increase, but does not increase as that when using multi-positives in CL loss.
+Correspondingly, we also evaluate the GPU time of CACR loss with different choices of K, as shown in Table~\ref{tab:GPU-time-cifar10}.